edilio/toolsprj/README.md

 toolsprj
 ========

- A Django server to save little python tools that can be used over the web
+ A Django server to save little python tools that can be used over the web.

+ Different users can add small snippets of code that can be reused for others in the team.
+Basically, used for code generation.